p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    > **Note:** Deploying the application will take approximately **2-3** minutes.

-1. Run the following command and then open the output from the following command in a browser:
+1. Run the following command.
+Copy the output URL and paste it in a browser.

    ```shell
     echo "https://${GATEWAY_URL}"
    ```
    ![](Images/mjv2-10.png)

-   > **Note:** If you see the acme-fitness home page displayed as below, then it means that your frontend app and its corresponding route in SCG is configured correctly and deployed successfully.
+   > **Note:** If you see the ACME-FITNESS home page displayed as below, then it means that your frontend app and its corresponding route in SCG is configured correctly and deployed successfully.
 Explore the application, but notice that not everything is functioning yet.
 Continue on to the next exercise to configure the rest of the functionality.

    ![](Images/acme-fitness-homepage.png)

 ### Exercise 3: Deploy Backend Applications

-In this section, you are going to deploy the backend apps for Acme-Fitness application.
+In this section, you are going to deploy the backend apps for ACME-FITNESS application.
 You will also update the rules for these backend apps in Spring Cloud Gateway and configure these apps to talk to the Application Configuration Service and Service Registry.
 The Application Configuration Service is a feature of Azure Spring Apps Enterprise that makes Spring Apps configuration server capabilities available in a polyglot way.
 ASA-E internally uses the Tanzu Service Registry for dynamic service discovery.

 The diagram below shows the final result once this section is complete: